bgauduch/terraform-azure-swarm-cluster-iac/readme.md

 - [ ] FEATURE - Setup a module / modules (with input var and ouput) with a clear folder structure to have a reusable swarm cluster build (maybe setup low level modules like VM+NIC, vnet+subnet+nsg+rules, etc ?)
 - [ ] UPDATE - module hosting on github
 - [ ] UPDATE - Add a remote Terraform backend (state sharing) to work as a team
+- [X] FEATURE - Add a .tfvar exemple for setup
 - [X] FEATURE - calcultate subnet range using cidrsubnet() terraform function & correct CIDR subnet mask
 - [X] FEATURE - Add a storage acount
 - [X] Align resources ID naming (ex : manager-0 with alias man-1, to correct)